Picking the best sounding exhaust for Toyota tundra can be a herculean task with so many brands available to choose from.

 Also, low fuel efficiency could be an indication that your exhaust system is developing some faults.

-Q: Will my car perform better with a new exhaust system?
+10. Will my car perform better with a new exhaust system?

-A: Of course, yes, it will.
+Of course, yes, it will.
 New exhaust systems help to increase a car’s performance while reducing fuel consumption.

 However, most people go for newer exhaust systems for aesthetics.
 This, however, doesn’t negate the fact that exhaust systems are great at improving performances.